[Private beta]{class="badge informative"}

 5. Open the journey and publish it.
 The journey will start automatically on your specified challenge start date and deliver content and messages according to your configuration.
 Learn how to publish a journey.

-6. Once your challenge is live, monitor performance and message delivery in the journey report.
+6. Once your challenge is live, monitor program KPIs, challenge results, and task-level metrics in the loyalty challenge reports.
+You can also monitor message delivery in the journey report.

 NOTE